mnorkin/yes-kafka/README.md

 ports or addresses when connecting externally via other tools.

 ### Reconnection delay
-In case of network error which prevents further operations __no-kafka__ will try to reconnect to Kafka brokers in a endless loop with the optionally progressive delay which can be configured with `reconnectionDelay` option.
+In case of network error which prevents further operations __yes-kafka__ will try to reconnect to Kafka brokers in a endless loop with the optionally progressive delay which can be configured with `reconnectionDelay` option.

 ## Logging